meranti-web3/ssi-sbt/README.md

 ### Check expiry on-chain

-As a verifier, you may check that a token is still valid by retrieving its timestamp:
+As a verifier, you may check if a token is still valid by retrieving its timestamp:

 ```solidity
 uint256 creation_date = soulboundToken.tokenTimestamp(token_id);